SocialHackersAcademy/curriculum/README.md

 Good luck with your journey and happy coding!

+## Credit:
-This curriculum is developed and maintained by [HackYourFuture](http://www.hackyourfuture.net/) and Social Hackers Academy.
+This curriculum is developed by [HackYourFuture](http://www.hackyourfuture.net/), modifications, and changes can be found in this Fork. (edited)

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.
 Our curriculum is subject to CC BY copyright.
 This means you can freely use our materials, but just make sure to give us credit for it:)